minio/minio/docs/bucket/replication/README.md

 The replication configuration follows [AWS S3 Spec](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-add-config.html).
 Any objects uploaded to the source bucket that meet replication criteria will now be automatically replicated by the MinIO server to the remote destination bucket.
 Replication can be disabled at any time by disabling specific rules in the configuration or deleting the replication configuration entirely.

-When object locking is used in conjunction with replication, both source and destination buckets needs to have [object locking](https://docs.min.io/docs/minio-bucket-object-lock-guide.html) enabled.
+When object locking is used in conjunction with replication, both source and destination buckets needs to have [object locking](https://min.io/docs/minio/linux/administration/object-management/object-retention.html) enabled.
 Similarly objects encrypted on the server side, will be replicated if destination also supports encryption.

 Replication status can be seen in the metadata on the source and destination objects.
 On the source side, the `X-Amz-Replication-Status` changes from `PENDING` to `COMPLETED` or `FAILED` after replication attempt either succeeded or failed respectively.
 On the destination side, a `X-Amz-Replication-Status` status of `REPLICA` indicates that the object was replicated successfully.
 Any replication failures are automatically re-attempted during a periodic disk scanner cycle.

 To perform bi-directional replication, repeat the above process on the target site - this time setting the source bucket as the replication target.
-It is recommended that replication be run in a system with atleast two CPU's available to the process, so that replication can run in its own thread.
+It is recommended that replication be run in a system with at least two CPU's available to the process, so that replication can run in its own thread.

 ![put](https://raw.githubusercontent.com/minio/minio/master/docs/bucket/replication/PUT_bucket_replication.png)